besi/split-flap-clock/Readme.md

 ### Manufacturing

-[PCBWay](https://pcbway.com/g/2jc702) kindly offered to sponsor the manufacturing of the second iteration of this pcb.
+[PCBWay](https://pcbway.com/g/2jc702) kindly offered to sponsor the manufacturing and assembly of the second iteration of this pcb.

 ![PCBWay](assets/pcbway.png)